Port of New Bedford: Hurricane barrier

 Just south of Palmer's Island, beginning near Fort Phoenix in Fairhaven, is the harbor's hurricane barrier, built by the Army Corps of Engineers in the 1960s.
-It is 9,100 feet long and twenty feet above median sea level, is the largest stone structure on the East Coast.
-The harbor section has two 440-ton gates in the center that can be closed to protect the port during strong tides or storm surges A walkway allows for pedestrian access.
+It is 9,100 feet long and twenty feet above median sea level, and is the largest stone structure on the East Coast.
+The harbor section has two 440-ton gates in the center that can be closed to protect the port during strong tides or storm surges.
+A walkway allows for pedestrian access.
 In 2020, it was struck by a ship departing the harbor.

 Whaling

 The port was once the epicenter of the whaling industry in the US.
 In the mid-1700s the port had become a whaling port and shipbuilding center.
 The Dartmouth, was launched in 1767.
-By early 19th century, the port was one of the leading whaling ports in the world.
-In 1848, Lewis Temple invented a new type of harpoon that revolutionized the whaling industry, the city had significant control over whaling products used around the world, and it soon one of the richest cities in the world.
+By the early 19th century, the port was one of the leading whaling ports in the world.
+In 1848, Lewis Temple invented a new type of harpoon that revolutionized the whaling industry, the city had significant control over whaling products used around the world, and it soon became one of the richest cities in the world.
 More than half of the United States' whaling fleet of over 700 vessels was registered at the Port of New Bedford, which played a prominent role in Herman Melville's Moby Dick.
-In the Whaling Disaster of 1871, 22 whalers from the port were lost off the coast of Alaska. in 1914, J. & W. R. Wing Company sent out its last whaleship in 1914.
+In the whaling disaster of 1871, 22 whalers from the port were lost off the coast of Alaska. in 1914, J. & W. R. Wing Company sent out its last whaleship in 1914.
 The last whaling expedition left the port in 1925.
 The era is memorialized at the New Bedford Whaling Museum.